zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver02.md

 > If an OPT record is present in a received request, compliant
 > responders MUST include an OPT record in their respective responses.

+To eliminating the risk of falsely classifying the server as not supporting ENDS due e.g. firewall issues, the UDP buffer size is set to 512 bytes (octets).

 ## Inputs